seasketch/geoprocessing/website/docs/CLI.md

 - `create:report` - stubs out new report component and geoprocessing function
 - `create:client` - stubs out a new report client
 - `create:function` - stubs out a new geoprocessing function
-- `add:template` - add-on templates for your project

 ## Datasource management